10 Marvelous Moon Crafts and Activities For Kids

 Special dates and holidays for moon crafts and activities

-Korean Chuseok: In Korean culture, families gather to give thanks for harvest and a full, bright moon.
+Korean Chuseok: In Korean culture, families gather to give thanks for the harvest and a full, bright moon.
 The same is the date as the Chinese Mid-Autumn Festival.

 National Moon Day: Celebrate the anniversary of the first moon walk by Neil Armstrong and Edwin “Buzz” Aldrin on July 20, 1969.

-Fun hands-on moon crafts for kids
+Fun, hands-on moon crafts for kids

 If your kids like sensory activities, check out these educational moon phase crafts.
 Which activity will your child like best?